Jan White

-Jan Andre White (born October 6, 1948) is an American former professional football tight end who played two seasons with the Buffalo Bills of the National Football League (NFL).
-He was selected by the Bills in the second round of the 1971 NFL draft after playing college football at Ohio State University.
+Jan Andre White (born October 6, 1948) is an American former professional football player who was a tight end for two seasons with the Buffalo Bills of the National Football League (NFL).
+He was selected by the Bills in the second round of the 1971 NFL draft after playing college football for the Ohio State Buckeyes.

 Early life

 Jan Andre White was born on October 6, 1948, in Harrisburg, Pennsylvania.
 He attended John Harris High School in Harrisburg.

 College career

-White played college football for the Ohio State Buckeyes of Ohio State University.
+White played college football for the Buckeyes of Ohio State University.
 He was on the freshman team in 1967 and was a three-year letterman from 1968 to 1970.
 He caught 20 passes for 266 yards and one touchdown in 1968 as the Buckeyes were named consensus national champions.
 White totaled 23 receptions for 308 yards and five touchdowns during the 1969 season, earning Associated Press (AP) and United Press International (UPI) second-team All-Big Ten honors.
 He caught 13 passes for 143 yards and two touchdowns in 1970, garnering UPI second-team All-Big Ten and Newspaper Enterprise Association first-team All-American honors.
 Ohio State was named co-national champions by the National Football Foundation for the 1970 season.